fatihcandev/patara-frontend-case/README.md

-# Next.js Project
+# Patara Frontend Case

-This is a [Next.js](https://nextjs.org/) project built with modern web development tools and libraries.
+This is a Next.js project built with modern web development tools and libraries.
 It leverages TypeScript for type safety, Tailwind CSS for styling, shadcn for accessible UI components, and Zustand for state management.

 ## Features